asynkron/protoactor-website/hugo/content/docs/supervision.md

 ## What Lifecycle Monitoring Means

-{{< note >}}
-Lifecycle Monitoring in Proto.Actor is usually referred to as `DeathWatch`
-{{</ note >}}

 In contrast to the special relationship between parent and child described above, each actor may monitor any other actor.
 Since actors emerge from creation fully alive and restarts are not visible outside of the affected supervisors, the only state change available for monitoring is the transition from alive to dead.
 Monitoring is thus used to tie one actor to another so that it may react to the other actor's termination, in contrast to supervision which reacts to failure.

-Lifecycle monitoring is implemented using a `Terminated` message to be received by the monitoring actor, where the default behavior is to throw a special `DeathPactException` if not otherwise handled.
+Lifecycle monitoring is implemented using a `Terminated` message to be received by the monitoring actor.
 In order to start listening for Terminated messages, invoke `Context.Watch(targetPID)`.
 To stop listening, invoke `Context.Unwatch(targetPID)`.
 One important property is that the message will be delivered irrespective of the order in which the monitoring request and target's termination occur, i.e. you still get the message even if at the time of registration the target is already dead.

 Monitoring is particularly useful if a supervisor cannot simply restart its children and has to terminate them, e.g. in case of errors during actor initialization.
 In that case it should monitor those children and re-create them or schedule itself to retry this at a later time.